davionpeters/computer-science-class/journal.md

 Today, i did some coding and it isn't as hard as i thought.
 It was pretty fum amd  interesting it's something i haven't done.
 I'm really excited to dive more deeper into it.
 I was coding a [flappy bird](https://studio.code.org/flappy/6) game amd and i did pretty good on it, I also got to level 6.
+Today I did code hs and i just got a test done. it was a little confusing at first but im willing to learn more about coding.